pavelm14/Eudaminae_phylogeny/bioinformatics/README.md

 - **[SECAPR](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/bioinformatics/installations/SECAPR.md), SEquence CApture PRocessor** ([Andermann et al. 2018](https://doi.org/10.7717/peerj.5175)): This is a pipeline for processing targeted enriched Illumina sequences, from raw data to alignments.
 However, I also use this pipeline to process whole-genome resequencing data.

 - **SRA toolkit** ([NCBI 2011&ndash;](https://www.ncbi.nlm.nih.gov/books/NBK158900/)): This is a collection of packages for downloading and managing SRA data from GenBank.
 I use this for getting the whole-genome resequencing data from [Li et al. (2019)](https://www.pnas.org/content/116/13/6232).

+- For more software, have a look at the ["Installations" page](https://github.com/pavelm14/Eudaminae_phylogeny/tree/master/bioinformatics/installations).

+## 3. Pipeline, from raw reads to alignments
+This workflow contains:

+- Retrieve data: The target-capture data are stored in my local computer while the WGS data are stored in GenBank.
+In this step, we retrieve all data to the cluster frontend.